Unknown's avatar

 Creating covers.

-For my nonfiction book Bumps On The Road Of Life, I used the cover creator program in KDP for the paperback edition.
-When it came time to upload the reformatted book for the kindle edition, I couldn’t figure out how to reuse the cover that was on the paperback.
+For my nonfiction book Bumps on The Road Of Life, I used the cover creator program in KDP for the paperback edition.
+When it came time to upload the reformatted book for the Kindle edition, I couldn’t figure out how to reuse the cover that was on the paperback.
 So, I launched into learning to use Canva to create my own covers.
 It worked exceptionally well, and I could make it work quickly enough to use it for several more of my covers.

 Mastering the mechanical part of creating a cover was quite challenging.
 However, that process has gotten easier to use the more I’ve done it.
 And, of course, all the technology has improved over the years between my first book, published in 2017, and now.